LoponteHF/GlycoGenius/README.md

 - Provides scorings of isotopic distribution peaks and chromatogram peak curve fitting based on relation and correlation;
 - Identify PPM differences between theoretical mass and identified mz;
 - Calculates signal-to-noise ratio;
-- Identifies MS2 glycans' fragments and assign them to its respective precursor.
+- Identifies MS2 glycans' fragments and assign them to its respective precursor;
+- Many other features.

 ## Installation
 ~~~